enricobottazzi/designated-verifier-proof/README.md

 Core Team: Enrico Bottazzi (Developer) and Shrey Jain (Researcher and PM)

-Enrico Bottazzi is a ZK Developer at Polygon ID and Shrey Jain is a Web3 Researcher at Microsoft.
+Enrico Bottazzi is a ZK Developer and Writer at Polygon ID and Shrey Jain is a Web3 Researcher at Microsoft.

 _________________________________________________________________________________________________